-The chimney should be inspected and cleaned before installing your stove.
+\The chimney should be inspected and cleaned before installing your stove.
 If you discover that the chimney does not have a clay tile liner or has cracks or flaking of the tile liner you will need to install a stainless steel liner within the chimney.
 In most cases the inside diameter of this liner should be 4".
 Either flexible or rigid liner may be used for this purpose.
 Refer to Method 6 & 7.
+Seal pipe joints with silicone or aluminum tape in addition to the sealing system used by the manufacturer.